 Therefore, the number of welding cutting machines which needs to balance the work of ten extruders is only 14 machines.
 Currently, four mixer machines can balance ten extruder machines.
 One piece flow material movement is planned to be implemented from the welding cutting process to the inspection, so that the number of welding cutting machines will be calculated for one line production considering the capacity of inspector.
-One line weldingcutting machines with one inspector.
+One line weldingcutting and inspection consists of four welding-cutting machines with one inspector.
 The works of first packing and second packing for one shift can balance the work of ten extruders.
 The number of machines needed for each machine type is shown in Table 2.